coreos/docs/os/booting-with-pxe.md

-# Booting CoreOS via PXE
+# Booting CoreOS Container Linux via PXE

-These instructions will walk you through booting CoreOS via PXE on real or virtual hardware.
-By default, this will run CoreOS completely out of RAM.
-CoreOS can also be [installed to disk](installing-to-disk.md).
+These instructions will walk you through booting Container Linux via PXE on real or virtual hardware.
+By default, this will run Container Linux completely out of RAM.
+Container Linux can also be [installed to disk](installing-to-disk.md).

-A mininum of 1024M of RAM is required to boot CoreOS via PXE.
+A mininum of 1024M of RAM is required to boot Container Linux via PXE.

 ## Configuring pxelinux